nwajude/alx-system_engineering-devops/0x00-shell_basics/README.md

 cd ~ for home dir.
 ls -l for long listing.
 la -al hidden file
-ls -na listing with numbers
+ls -an listing with numbers